Food Business Litigation

-The food industry is full of special legal considerations like contract manufacturing, FDA and USDA labeling, and intellectual property protection.
-Special legal considerations create challenging and novel legal issues for litigation.
-This firm has the ability to represent food businesses in complex litigation in any one of these areas.
+The food industry is full of special legal considerations — contract manufacturing, FDA and USDA labeling, and intellectual property protection — and those considerations create challenging, novel legal issues for litigation.
+This firm has the ability to represent food businesses in complex litigation in any of these areas.
+Contact us.

 What Are the Common Areas of Food Business Litigation?

-• Errors by Copackers and Contract Manufacturers.
-Contract manufacturers and copackers sometimes fail to make the product correctly.
-When a copacker does not manufacture a product to specification, it is time to assert and enforce the remedies available under a copacker agreement and/or the Uniform Commercial Code.
+• Commercial disputes — errors by co-packers and contract manufacturers.
+Contract manufacturers and co-packers sometimes fail to make the product correctly.
+When a co-packer does not manufacture to specification, it is time to assert and enforce the remedies available under a co-packer agreement and/or the Uniform Commercial Code.

-• Theft of Intellectual Property.
-Unless expertly defined and enforced through confidentiality agreements and copacking agreements, rights to trade secrets like product formulas can be tricky to enforce.
-Subtle changes can create “new recipes” that create complex matters of proof in litigation.
+• Intellectual-property disputes — theft of trade secrets.
+Unless expertly defined and enforced through confidentiality and co-packing agreements, rights to trade secrets like product formulas can be tricky to enforce, and subtle changes can create “new recipes” that complicate proof.
+This is why protecting your food product formulas on the front end matters so much.

 What Does Litigation Look Like?

-The best defensive strategy depends on the area of food business litigation.
-For most food business risks, preventative law is the best and cheapest way to defeat litigation.
+The best defensive strategy depends on the area of food-business litigation.
+For most risks, preventative law is the best and cheapest way to defeat litigation:

 • Regulatory.
-Label review can catch the common errors that plaintiff’s law firms and class action attorneys prey upon.
+Label review can catch the common errors that plaintiff’s firms and class-action attorneys prey upon.

-• Theft of Intellectual Property.
-Consider adding restrictive covenants to commercial deals, such as non-compete and non-circumvention clauses.
-These types of clauses remove just about all of the ambiguity from intellectual property cases and make favorable settlements much easier to pursue.
+• Theft of intellectual property.
+Consider adding restrictive covenants — non-compete and non-circumvention clauses — to commercial deals.
+These remove most of the ambiguity from IP cases and make favorable settlements much easier to pursue.

-Because we have the transactional experience in food business deals, by extension, we can identify strengths and weaknesses in food business litigation.
+Because we have deep transactional experience in food-business deals, we can identify strengths and weaknesses in food-business litigation.
 If you are in the midst of litigation, contact us to see how we can help.

 Our subscription service